bytedance/1d-tokenizer/README.md

-# Compact and Mighty - Image Tokenization with Only 32 Tokens for both Reconstruction and Generation!
+# (NeurIPS 2024) Compact and Mighty - Image Tokenization with Only 32 Tokens for both Reconstruction and Generation!

 <div align="center">